 - Enhanced personalization including subject lines, body copy, layout and links

-- Advanced testing capabilities to help inform your content strategy
+- Advanced testing capabilities to help inform your content distribution strategy

-- Lead nurturing programmes to accelerate your buyer cycle
+- Lead nurturing programs to accelerate your buyer cycle

-What’s more results are almost immediate and your KPIs are easy to track and improve.
+What’s more, the results are almost immediate and your KPIs are easy to track and improve.

-Search engine optimization (SEO) and search engine marketing (SEM) are both essential components of your B2B content marketing because they enable you to intercept prospects with your content at critical touchpoints.
-However, having a clear understanding of what content to assign to each tactic is essential for success.
+Search engine optimization (SEO) and search engine marketing (SEM) are essential components of your B2B content marketing because they enable you to intercept prospects with your content at critical touchpoints.
+However, having a clear understanding of what pieces of content to assign to each tactic is essential for success.

 SEO is most effective for attracting prospects to your brand by raising awareness and capturing interest.

 With Google’s shifting algorithms, reaching the top ranking positions is a constant game of cat and mouse.
-However there are things you can do to optimise your chances of your content reaching the right audiences at optimum touchpoints.
+However, there are things you can do to optimize your chances of your content reaching your target audience at optimum touchpoints.

-Prioritise evergreen content that addresses top of the funnel awareness, such as your long form blogs for your SEO activity.
-If you have built your content strategy around your personas, you should incorporate long-tail keyword phrases, relevant keywords and pain points.
+Prioritize evergreen pieces of content that address top-of-the-funnel awareness, such as your long-form blogs for your SEO activity.
+If you have built your content creation and marketing strategy around your personas, you should incorporate long-tail keyword phrases, relevant keywords and pain points.
 But above all your SEO content should offer value to your target personas.

 SEM is effective for precise targeting of prospects on the cusp of purchasing.

-Search optimized landing pages can draw prospects to your site, while paid search can guarantee your content is in front of the right people at right time.
-This make SEM a vital part of demand generation as it drives bottom of the funnel conversions.
+Search-optimized landing pages can draw prospects to your site, while paid search can guarantee your content is in front of the right people at right time.
+This makes SEM a vital part of demand generation as it drives bottom-of-the-funnel conversions.

 Likewise with SEO, keyword research is essential if you are to identify need stage by search query, with greater precision.
 In your research you should identify: